Anthropology 101 - Human Biological Evolution » Spring 2020 » Exam 2

 In general, female primate reproductive strategies emphasize:

-B. bonding monogamously with the dominant male.
+A. bonding monogamously with the dominant male.

 C. caring for young and ensuring access to food.

-D. having one birth per year.
+D. having twin births every year.

 Question #42